viezly/docs/billing.md

 At project plan page you can see active plan, the amount paid per month and date of the payment, trial days left.

 Choose a plan.
-You can change it at any time.
+You will be asked for credit card and other details required by payment system.
+We don't store that data.
+After that you will be charged by subscription amount monthly.

 That's it!
 Configuration finished.
 Enjoy!